Twonki/UnitShop/Game/Round1_Food/Task.md

 The food must have the following methods:

 - a constructor with name, point and nutrition value
-- *equals*, which should yield equals for food with the same name on the same position
+- *equals*, which should return true for food with the same name on the same position, otherwhise false
 - *nibble(int nib)* which reduces the nutrition value by nib, and returns the nibbled value (see example)

 There are following constraints on food: